My Cat Ate Lotion What Should I Do?

 Does your cat love to lick lotion off your hands?
-This is a common issue many pet parents face on a daily basis.
-No one is quite sure why cats lick lotion off their pet parents.
+This is a common issue for many pet parents and no one is quite sure why cats do this.
 But can lotion make a cat sick?

 Has your cat eaten some lotion?
 Are you worried the lotion will make your cat sick?
 If so, then you’ve come to the right place.